forrestyishichen/cmpe202-jinsho/Weekly-Meeting-Minutes.md

  **Attendees：** Yishi Chen, Jingduo Huang, Yilin Miao.
  ### 1. What did the team do the past week?
+ We are happy to say that we finished the implementation.
  ### 2. What is the team going to do next week?
+ We are preparing ppt for the presentation.
  ### 3. What are the current blockers/challenges the team is facing?
+ None.